-- Ensure all participants (including youth and adults) agree upon and understand the plan for safe travel. - If horseplay is a part of your program (eg. Water fights while rafting) be sure it is done in a designated time and space so that it does not create a prolonged atmosphere of chaos, and so that it does not disturb other visitors. - Role model, teach and expect that all participants treat other visitors with respect by stepping to the side of the trail to let them pass, keeping voices at a reasonable volume, and respecting quiet hours at public campgrounds. - When sharing recreation facilities such as crags or small public picnic areas, Mountaineers Leaders should approach other parties (groups or individuals) to find out what their plan is and establish how they can both share the facilities.
+- Ensure all participants (including youth and adults) agree upon and understand the plan for safe travel. - If horseplay is a part of your program (eg. Water fights while rafting) be sure it is done in a designated time and space so that it doesn't create a prolonged atmosphere of chaos, and to not disturb other visitors. - Role model, teach, and expect all participants to treat other visitors with respect by stepping to the side of the trail to let them pass, keeping voices at a reasonable volume, and respecting quiet hours at public campgrounds. - When sharing recreation facilities such as crags or small public picnic areas, Mountaineers Leaders should approach other parties (groups or individuals) to find out what their plan is and establish how they can both share the facilities.
 Mountaineers leaders should make specific efforts not to monopolize an area.